SamSverko/character-counter/README.md

 # character-counter

-A simple website to count paragraph characters.
+A simple website for counter characters.